Home|Breast Surgery|Breast Lift

 Sagging breasts are an unfortunate side effect of weight loss, aging, and pregnancy (especially if the mother breastfeeds).
-Dr. Thomas Lintner performs breast lift (mastopexy) procedures at the WellStar Kennestone Regional Hospital’s Outpatient Surgical Center.
-Sometimes, based on the patient’s goals and anatomy, breast implants are used during the surgery, to give a better shape to the breast.
+Board-certified plastic surgeon Dr. Thomas Lintner performs breast lift (mastopexy) procedures at the WellStar Kennestone Regional Hospital’s Outpatient Surgical Center.
+Sometimes, based on the patient’s goals and anatomy, saline or silicone breast implants are used during the surgery, to give a better shape to the breast.

 Dr. Lintner performs two different types of breast lifts – depending on your individual case, he can help you determine the most appropriate surgical approach.
 In your patient consultation, Dr. Lintner will review various options with you and discuss candidacy requirements for mastopexy.
 He will also highlight what the procedure can and cannot accomplish, based on your personal preferences and unique anatomy.
 To help Dr. Lintner better understand your expectations, we recommend that you bring a picture of the look you are hoping to achieve.
 In some cases, Dr. Lintner may suggest more than one surgical option that can best meet your needs.
 Our staff excels at making this process easier for you and is available to answer questions or even arrange a second consult, if needed, in order for you to be comfortable with your decision.